 The current schedule for the review of the budget proposals is listed above.
 Note, however, that the dates of events are subject to change.

-- The XMM-Newton Users Handbook at: GSFC-HTML or GOF-PDF
+- The XMM-Newton Users Handbook at: GOF-HTML or GOF-PDF SOC-HTML, SOC-PDF

 - The NASA Office of Space Science "Guidebook for Proposers" -- The main NASA documentation for proposals

 Important Notes and Guidelines for AO-23 Budget Proposals:

 - The GOF continues to use NSPIRES to collect the proposals.
 As such, we continue to urge PIs who may not have worked with it before to familiarize themselves with it, as it can be tricky at first.
 Also, the NSPIRES submission process handles the certifications, so the Certification Form (which used to be required in the Proposal Document that is uploaded to NSPIRES) is no longer needed.

 Check List for Proposal Document to be Uploaded to NSPIRES